Capital Gains Tax Valuation

 2. Altered Base Cost for CGT: CGT is calculated based on the gain made on an asset, which is the difference between the selling price and the base cost (including acquisition costs).
 With MDR abolished, the base cost for properties purchased in multiple transactions is higher, potentially leading to a lower gain on sale and thus a lower CGT liability.
 However, this also means reduced profitability from the investment itself.

-3. Impact on Investment Strategies: Property developers and investors often structure their purchases to optimize tax efficiency.
+3. Impact on Investment Strategies: Property developers and investors often structure their purchases to optimise tax efficiency.
 The removal of MDR might shift strategies towards fewer bulk purchases or reassessing the types of properties targeted for investment, focusing perhaps on single, higher-value properties rather than multiple dwelling portfolios.

 4. Cash Flow and Liquidity Concerns: Higher upfront taxes impact cash flow, reducing the liquidity available for further investments or development.
 For property developers, this might mean a slower project turnover rate or reduced scope of ongoing projects, impacting overall business growth and operational dynamics.